About the Award

 - Individual has the opportunity to attend an important conference in their field, but lacks the financial resources to attend.
 (Please note that the CEI Student Hardship & Opportunity Fund should be a last resort for travel related requests.
 Please see CEI Student Travel Grants for information on travel funding.)

-- Student must be a Masters, Graduate, PhD or Postdoctoral student, able to demonstrate their involvement in the CEI community, or involvement in broader CEI Activities.
+- Student must be a PhD or Postdoctoral student advised by CEI Member or Affiliate Faculty, able to demonstrate their involvement in the CEI community, or involvement in broader CEI Activities.

 - Student must demonstrate need for the award.